cedric20061/cedric20061/README.md

   <h2>Welcome to My Coding Journey</h2>
 </div>

 Hi, I'm **Cédric**, a **19-year-old engineering student** passionate about software development.
 As a **junior developer**, I'm on a mission to sharpen my skills, contribute to meaningful projects, and grow in the tech world.
-Whether it's crafting clean, responsive web apps or diving deep into new technologies.
 ---

 ## 🧑‍💻 About Me